eliotfinch/thesis/README.md

 - Figure placement is a nightmare! **Make captions wider?**
  - What was Fig. 12 in the paper… this contains 6 panels and has a table in the figure caption.
 The layout here is a problem.
 Taking out could be an option?

+Comments on Chapter 3 (Added 06/03/2023)

+Sec 3.1
+ - paragraph 2.
+You could (but don’t have to) go into a little more detail on the “no hair” theorem here.
+Or maybe you discuss this in the intro?
+ - end of paragraph 3, “The applications mentioned so far use only the QNM frequencies; however, the excitation amplitudes and phases of the QNMs also carry useful information about the progenitor binary”.
+There are some recent papers you could cite here.
+E.g. by Swetha.
+ - para 5, “increasing computational cost of the likelihood” -> “”increasing THE computational cost of the likelihood”
+- Fig. 3.1.
+Make graphic full textwdith

+Sec.
+3.3
+- Para 1.
+You say “results from the GW150914-like analyses are shown in Appendix 3.5”.
+Is this still true?
+It looks like this is now in the main body
+- Fig. 3.3, the fig sizes look strange

+Sec.
+3.4
+- FInal paragraph… “In future we hope to test our method on a larger set of simulated signals, including those with more extreme mass ratios and different spin configurations, and to apply the method to real GW data”.
+You have now done this and the results are in the next chapter.

 ## Outline

 ### Introduction